-The authors acknowledge that several important factors which might affect this were not measured in their study, and that much of the activity which the study reported(!) took place outside the hospital and so relied on women’s recall, but I actually see the fact that most women were at home during this time as a good thing, in that I know from my own more ad hoc research on this topic that being in one’s own home is more relaxing, which can be an important pre-requisite here.
+The authors acknowledge that several important factors which might affect this were not measured in their study, and that much of the activity which the study reported(!) took place outside the hospital and so relied on women’s recall.
+I actually see the fact that most women were at home during this time as a good thing.
+I know from my own more ad hoc research on this topic that being in one’s own home is more relaxing, which can be an important pre-requisite here.
 Plus, it reflects reality, which is always good.

 Graziano S, Murphy D, Braginsky L et al, (2014).
 Assessment of bowel function in the peripartum period.
 Archives of Gynecology and Obstetrics 289(1): 23-27.

 Marchant S, Alexander J, Pickering RM et al (1999) A survey of women’s experiences of vaginal loss from 24 hours to three monthsafter childbirth (the BLiPP study).
 Midwifery 15: 72-81.